 Encoding considerations: Must be encoded as using [RFC7049].
+See field can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the CBOR object.

-See RFC-AAAA for details.
+RFC-AAAA for details.

-Interoperability considerations: Applications MUST ignore any key value pairs that they do not understand unless the key ends with the '' character in which case an error MUST be generated.
+Interoperability considerations: Applications MUST ignore any key value pairs that they do not understand unless the key ends with the '\' character in which case an error MUST be generated.
 This allows backwards compatible extensions to this specification.
 The "bver"